fossasia/visdom/README.md

 ##### Callbacks

 The python Visdom implementation supports callbacks on a pane.
 The demo shows an example of this in the form of an editable text pad.
-The functionality of these callbacks allows the Visdom object to recieve and react to events that happen in the frontend.
+The functionality of these callbacks allows the Visdom object to receive and react to events that happen in the frontend.

 You can subscribe a pane to events by adding a function to the `viz.event_handlers` dict for the pane id you want to subscribe.
 When an event occurs to that pane, your callback will be called on a dict containing: